 Despite recent political upheaval in the country, Guatemala’s economy is in reasonably good shape.
 The Central American nation’s economy is seeing sustained growth, so it should be no surprise that foreign businesses and entrepreneurs are giving it a closer look.
 These businesspeople should also give serious thought to hiring an auditor in Guatemala once the time comes.

-Right about now, you might be wondering “why would I ever need to audit my small business?”
-Or, “why would I pay someone to have unfettered access to my bookkeeping?”
+Right about now, you might be wondering “why would I ever need an auditor in Guatemala for my small business?”
 There are a number of reasons that may not be immediately obvious, but make sense once you hear them.
+If you are want to register a company in Guatemala, you should consider it.

 Reasons businesses hire auditors in Guatemala